HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1094-33-PAB3.ANS

 ANSI art logo by Eerie (David Turgeon), created to celebrate the ANSI art editor "Pablo".
 Originally developed by Minus of Mistigris, Pablo was first shared with the public in our debut artpack collection, MIST1094.
-At the time, any art group that wanted to be taken seriously had to offer its own dedicated ANSIvis viewer program in their artpacks, but we went a step further, becoming the first, after ACiD, to offer its own dedicated ANSI editor.
+At the time, any art group that wanted to be taken seriously had to offer its own dedicated ANSI art viewer program in their artpacks, but we went a step further, becoming the first, after ACiD, to offer its own dedicated ANSI editor.
 Pablo passed from Minus' hands into Eto's, who continues to actively maintain and improve it to this day.
 For more information on historical versions of Pablo, visit: https://mistigris.org/pablo/pindex.html.
+The modern versions of the editor can be found on https://picoe.ca/products/pablodraw/

 mist1094-AY-MI-F&.BIN

-Pablo creator Minus and his brother AY worked together on this ANSI art advertisement for Fast & Furious BBS (aka Infinite Dreams).
-What makes this file extraordinary is that it is an extra-wide (beyond the standard 80 columns) ANSI scroller saved in TheDraw as a .BIN.
+Pablo creator Minus and his brother AY worked together on this ANSI art advertisement for their Fast & Furious BBS (aka Infinite Dreams).
+What makes this file extraordinary is that it is an extra-wide (beyond the standard 80 columns) ANSI scroller saved in TheDraw as a binary file.

 mist1094-CT-ENTRO.LIT

 This ANSI art file doesn't show an illustration but rather tells a story in rhyming poetry.
 In the early years of the underground PC art scene, these lits were a respected and legitimate form of creative expression within the community.
 But even then, the scale was tipping toward ANSI art and away from lit.
-Note the dark "mature" approach and meta cyberpunk subject (area code 604 was also home to Neuromancer author William Gibson, and Cthulu — poet Rowan Lipkovits — sure knew it!) engaged by the teenage author.
-This poem simulates a modem connection and line noise.
+You cannot fail to note the dark "mature" approach and meta cyberpunk subject (area code 604 was also home to Neuromancer author William Gibson, and Cthulu — poet Rowan Lipkovits — sure knew it!) engaged by the teenage author.
+This poem mimics a modem connection and line noise, typical phenomena that any regular modem user would instantly recognize.

 mist1094-FILE_ID.DIZ

-This piece is a sort of internal metadata used in PKZIP archives, allowing BBSes to tap the zip file and auto-populate the description field explaining what was just uploaded to its file bases.
-To ensure compatibility with a wide variety of BBS-hosting software, DIZ files had screen column width limitations and traditionally needed to be saved as raw text with no use of ANSI colors.
+This piece is a sort of internal metadata used in PKZIP archives (DIZ stands for "Description In Zipfile") , allowing BBSes to tap the zip file and auto-populate the description field explaining what was just uploaded to its file bases without human intervention.
+To ensure compatibility with a wide variety of BBS-hosting software, DIZ files had screen column-width limitations and traditionally needed to be saved as raw text with no use of ANSI colors.
 In the public domain BBS sphere, FILE_IDs often consisted of plain text descriptions of files.
 But in the underground art scene, the artists usually made text art logos representing their crew.
 This particular example was drawn by Eerie, our original hype man from area code 418.

 mist1094-IQ-MSG.ANS